etruel/fakturo/readme.txt

 * Fixed issue on user list.
 * Fixed issue on reset to default button of print templates.
 * Added client phone on print templates and email template.
+* Added a function to convert numbers to letters.

 = 0.7 Beta =
 * Added reports page.